hwy-23db/hospital_system/API_DOCUMENTATION.md

 -   ❌ **Deceased patient admissions** - Returns error: "Cannot convert to inpatient.
 Patient is deceased."
 -   ❌ **Transferred admissions** - Returns error: "Cannot convert a closed outpatient visit.
 Current status: transferred"
 -   ❌ **Already inpatient admissions** - Returns error: "This admission is already an inpatient admission."
+-   ❌ **Patient has active inpatient** - Returns error: "Cannot convert to inpatient.
+Patient already has an active inpatient admission."
+(Only ONE active inpatient allowed per patient)
 -   ❌ **Old/historical admissions** - Any admission that is not currently active (status ≠ `admitted`)

 **Business Logic:**